Last-Minute Getaways Off the Beaten Path

 If you are planning a day trip or an overnight adventure in Washington state, these seven towns offer outdoor activities, rewarding views and some hidden treasures.

 Learn the story of this historic maritime town on a harbor walk dotted with heritage markers and vintage photographs.
-Along the way, stop at Ancich Waterfront Park for harbor views, picnic tables, beach access and a public art piece with 25 relief sculptures that celebrates Gig Harbor’s rich fishing history.
-Indoor galleries at the Harbor History Museum are not open yet, but the museum’s shop, lobby gallery, and courtyard boat exhibit are accessible now.
+Along the way, stop at Antioch Waterfront Park for harbor views, picnic tables, beach access and a public art piece with 25 relief sculptures that celebrates Gig Harbor’s rich fishing history.
+Indoor galleries at the Harbor History Museum are open, so are the museum’s shop, lobby gallery and courtyard boat exhibit.

 You can access the north trail head of the 8.5-mile, mostly paved Lewis and Clark Discovery Trail in Long Beach.
 (The other end of the trail is in Ilwaco).
 Hike or bike past interpretive panels, sculptures and art installations commemorating the journey of the Corps of Discovery and Lewis and Clark’s arrival at the Pacific Ocean.

-Although tours of the historic lighthouse at the Mukilteo Light Station are unavailable this season, the surrounding grounds of Lighthouse Park are open.
+Consider a tour of the historic lighthouse at the Mukilteo Light Station or enjoy the surrounding grounds of Lighthouse Park.
 The site has beach access and restrooms and is ideal for strolling, picnicking, ferry watching and taking in sunset views over Puget Sound.
 For outdoor meals with those views, stop in at Ivar’s at Mukilteo Landing or Diamond Knot, a local brewery and alehouse.